 Sally is a Christian and has been a faithful member of Calvary Baptist Church in Arlington, Texas for 45 years.

-She is survived by her daughters, Debbie Lyon of Rowlett, Tx., and Marsha Coke of Grand Prairie, Tx.; sister, Micky Shatkin of Arlington, Tx.; sisters in law, Mildred Climer of Springfield, Mo., Donna Roper of Springfield, Mo., and Kathryn Morgan of Fort Worth, Tx.; grandchildren, Erich Lyon of Richardson, Tx., Teresa Hutchison of Rowlett, Tx., Wesley Coke and wife, Jodi of Fort Worth, Tx., Gennafur Morgan-Hillman and husband, Jeff of Round Rock, Ar., William F. “Billy” Morgan and wife, Mika of Wichita Falls, Tx., James Dean Morgan of Austin, Tx., and Elizabeth Peralez and husband, Albert of Arlington, Tx.
+She is survived by her daughters, Debbie Lyon of Rowlett, Tx., and Marsha Coke of Grand Prairie, Tx.; sister, Micky Shatkin of Arlington, Tx.; sisters in law, Mildred Climer of Springfield, Mo., Donna Roper of Springfield, Mo., and Kathryn Morgan of Fort Worth, Tx.; grandchildren, Erich Lyon of Richardson, Tx., Teresa Hutchison of Rowlett, Tx., Wesley Coke and wife, Jodi of Fort Worth, Tx., Gennafur Morgan-Hillman and husband, Jeff of Round Rock, Tx., William F. “Billy” Morgan and wife, Mika of Wichita Falls, Tx., James Dean Morgan of Austin, Tx., and Elizabeth Peralez and husband, Albert of Arlington, Tx.
 As well as ten great grandchildren, three great-great grandchildren, and numerous beloved nieces and nephews.

 Wade Funeral Home and Crematory